 Throughout my childhood I was aware of the Monday’s Child poem, and with my intuitive mind, I grasped the simple idea of seven different types of people.
 Sadly no-one ever revealed which of the seven children represented me nor did I ask.
 It never occurred to my parents or teachers to give me any information of this kind.
 Perhaps they felt that this belief was just one of the silly superstitions that that are stuffed into the heads of children like Santa Claus or the Easter Bunny.

-Back then the Internet hadn’t been invented, so I didn’t have much direction beyond my childhood upbringing but I trusted my INNER self to get me to the right places and do the right things.
-Dayology is the result.
+Back then the Internet hadn’t been invented, so I didn’t have much direction beyond my childhood upbringing but I trusted my INNER self to help me discover what I needed to know, Dayology is the result.
 Then came this blog and who knows what is next!